OMR-Research/Smashcima/docs/tutorials/2-changing-background-texture.md

 - `register_services` Registers types into the container, binds them to interfaces.
 - `resolve_services` Asks the container to construct services we will use later.
-- `configure_services` Modify resolved services instances.
+- `configure_services` Configures resolved services instances.

-> **Explainer:** The purpose of a service container is to construct services (also known as resolving services).
+> **Explainer:** The purpose of a service container is to construct services (also known as *resolving services*).
 You first tell the container what services it should know about (e.g. *When asked about a car, construct a Toyota Corolla.*).
 Then you resolve services that the model will use later and store them in the model in `self.my_car`.
 Finally, you adjust the configuration on the constrctued service instances to suit your needs.
 When the container resolves a service, it recursively resolves all of its dependencies (constructor arguments), which greatly simplifies the service construction process.

 > **Note:** If you call `.resolve` on the same type multiple times, you only get one instance constructed and then returned repeatedly.
 Another words, all services are registered as singletons.